shoui520/shoui520.github.io/docs/vn.md

 ### What are Visual Novels?

-Visual Novels (often abbreviated as **VN**) can be described as sort of a mix of a novel and a game, they feature a text-based storyline and only little interaction of the player.
-Most VNs have anime-like sprites and visuals, and are usually accompanied by voice acting, background music and sound effects.
-Throughout the game, the player may be given choices, which will have an effect on how the story will play out, so if you play it a second time, with different choices, you may get an entirely different plot.
+Visual Novels (often abbreviated as **VN**) can be described as sort of a mix of a novel and a game, they feature a text-based storyline and only little interaction from the player.
+Most VNs have anime-like visuals, and are usually accompanied by voice acting, background music and sound effects.
+Throughout the game, the player may be given choices, which will affect how the story will play out, so if you play it a second time, with different choices, you may get an entirely different plot.

 ![Image](img/vn1.jpg)

 ### Why Visual Novels?
 Reading Japanese is extremely important, but not everyone loves reading books, you may feel fatigued after a while reading a standard, text-only novel but oddly enough you may be able to read VNs for hours without feeling fatigued.
-VNs have a mix of literary prose and conversational Japanese, so it’s perfect for reading immersion.
+VNs have a mix of literary prose and conversational Japanese, so it is perfect for reading immersion.
-For the people that hate reading, and even find manga boring, VNs might just be perfect for you.
+For the people that probably don't enjoy reading, and even find manga boring, VNs might just be perfect for you.
 ![Image](img/vn2.jpg)

 ### Playing visual novels to learn Japanese